Are there any age limits for Rover Scouts?

 Do I need to wear a uniform?
 Why?

-The Rover Scout uniform is required for certain formal and ceremonial events which require it.
+You will have to wear a Rover Scout uniform for formal and ceremonial events which require it.
 Wearing a Scout uniform and the distinctive neckerchief/scarf is an indication of your membership of the Singapore Scouts Association, and signifies that you are part of a worldwide sibling-hood of Scouts.
-However, you wouldn't have to purchase a uniform right at the onset.
-Instead, purchase a scarf which you can wear for activities & start having fun :)
+It is nothing to be embarrassed about if you wear it properly ironed and with the badges and insignia stitched in the right positions according to our Policies, Rules and Organization guidelines.

 How often will I need to wear my uniform?

 This depends on the nature of activities you are partaking in, and the Rover Crew you are part of.
-Most physical activities or expeditions are done in comfortable and sensible attire instead of a Scout Uniform and many Rover Crew meetings are casual affairs not requiring the uniform either, so it would depend on your Crew and activities you choose to attend
+Physical activities or expeditions might be done in comfortable and sensible attire instead of a Scout Uniform.

 What is the amount of time commitment required for my membership?

 Once again, this is up to your Rover Crew.
 The frequency of meetings is up to them.
-If you are heavily involved in different activities & projects, you can expect to devote more time to Scouts.
-Furthermore, you might find yourself engaged in physical recreation, learning a new skill, or doing community service on a regular basis.
+If you are heavily involved in roundtables at the district, area, and national level, you can expect to devote more time to Scouts.
+Furthermore, you might find yourself engaged in physical recreation, or learning a new skill, or doing community service on a regular basis, as is encouraged by Scouting.

+While this response outlines ways in which your time as a Rover Scout can be expended, it also wants to highlight that this is up to you (and your crew).
 At this age, you have other commitments to your pursuit of higher education, or your job, family, etc., and your Crew will also respect this.
-Your involvement is voluntary and you are in control of how much time you want to spend on Rovering.
+Your involvement is voluntary and you are in control of how much time you want to spend on Rover Scouting.

 What kinds of activities can I expect?